RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Methodology

-where $Z_{\text{v}} \in \mathbb{R}^{(n \times f) \times h' \times w' \times d'}$, $n$ and $f$ denote the number of cameras and frames, $(h, w)$ and $(h', w')$ denote the size of image and feature, and $d'$ denotes the channel dimensionality. $X_{\text{v}}$ can represent the data formats mentioned above, for example, $n>1$ and $f>1$ for video from multi-view cameras.
-For LiDAR data, we project the point clouds onto the BEV or range view to convert the data into a single image format.
-Afterward, the projector projects the image features into the word embedding space:

-where the projector is implemented using a 2-layer MLP, $H_{\text{v}} \in \mathbb{R}^{(n \times f \times h \times w) \times d}$ denotes a sequence of visual tokens, and $d$ denotes the dimensionality of the word embedding space in LLM (\eg~LLaMA-3.1~\cite{touvron2023llama}).
-Based on the visual tokens $H_{\text{v}}$ and the user instruction $X_{\text{t}}$, the LLM computes the probability of the target word step by step:
+\paragraph{Preliminary.} The predominant LMMs comprise three components: a vision encoder, a projector and a LLM.
+In particular, the vision encoder encodes the input images into the visual features.
+Afterward, the projector projects the image features into the word embedding space.
+Based on the visual tokens and the user instruction, the LLM computes the probability of the target word step by step.